Maps of bounded variation from PI spaces to metric spaces: Introduction

 It is important to stress here that the work \cite{MirandaJr03} actually deals with Banach-valued maps of bounded variation.
 However, if one wants -- as in this note -- to replace a Banach target with a \emph{non-linear} structure, such as a Riemannian manifold or more generally a metric space, then the situation becomes more delicate.

 A first attempt would be to embed the target space in a linear space (as done in \cite{GiaquintaMucci06,GiaquintaMucci06I,GiaquintaMucci07,GiaquintaMucci_Errata}) for smooth manifold target spaces via Nash embedding.
-However, given the level of generality we would like to treat, it is not possible for us to follow this approach (even though, in practice, one can always isometrically embed $\YY$ into a Banach space).
-Indeed, on the one side, we are interested in studying a theory that is \emph{intrisic}, while on the other side, an \emph{extrinsic} theory depending on a chosen embedding presents obstructions when studying Poincar\'e-type characterizations of a BV-map (see Remark \ref{rem:Poincare Banach vs Metric}).
+This can be in principle done also in the generality of this manuscript, considering isometric embeddings of separable metric targets into a suitable Banach space.
+However, we are interested in studying a theory that is \emph{intrisic} rather than developing an \emph{extrinsic} theory depending on a chosen embedding.
+Moreover, we found no real advantage in exploiting the extrinsic procedure.

 Starting from \cite{Reshetnyak97,Reshetnyak04}, after \cite{ambmetric}, it has been understood that an intrinsic way to discuss metric-valued calculus is by looking at post-compositions with Lipschitz functions of the target.
 In particular, given a (indeed, any) notion of $\BV(\XX)$ and total variation measure $|\DIFF f|$ for real-valued functions $f \in L^1(\XX)$, we can declare for $u \in L^1(\XX,\YY)$ the following: